OAuth2 client

 The endpoint (URL) to request authorization tokens.
 The tokens can be requested according to the OAuth 2 spec RFC 6749.
 See https://oauth.net/2/.

-The Bearer token issued by the Suite portal - authorization token endpoint.
+The Bearer token is issued by the Rollouts IdP - authorization token endpoint.
 The token authorizes access to service APIs.

 Action

 Requested operations for the targets.
-Usually a software update.
-Other supported actions are the cancellation of a running update action, or a refresh request for target attributes.
+Usually, a software update.
+Other supported actions include canceling a running update action or refreshing target attributes.

 Action Status

-Status information of an action which can be provided by the target.
+Status information of an action that can be provided by the target.
 This can be the start of the action lifecycle, the end, or update notifications in between.

 Artifact

-An Artifact is a file of any types which has been uploaded to Rollouts.
+An Artifact is a file of any type that has been uploaded to Rollouts.
 It may contain firmware, an application, or a link to external artifact references.

 Auto Assignment

-Targets, which match a Target Filter, get a Distribution Set automatically assigned.
+Targets that match a Target Filter get a Distribution Set automatically assigned.

 Controller